zalando/postgres-operator/docs/quickstart.md

 ## Deploy the operator UI

-In the following paragraphs we describe how to access and manage Postgres clusters from the command line with kubectl.
+In the following paragraphs we describe how to access and manage PostgreSQL clusters from the command line with kubectl.
 But it can also be done from the browser-based [Postgres Operator UI](operator-ui.md).
 Before deploying the UI make sure the operator is running and its REST API is reachable through a